hayj/Scroller/README.md

     pip install ./wm-dist/*.gz

-So you just need to download the `wm-dist` dir and the `data` dir to use this tool.
+So you just need to download the `wm-dist` dir.

 Then you can import it using:

-    from scroller.scroller import *
+    from scroller.scroller import smartScroll, getPageInfos, scrollTo

+## Function `smartScroll()`

+You can set a scroll limit to the bottom and say to stop at bottom:

+    smartScroll(seleniumDriver, distance=100000, stopAtBorder=True)

+You can adjust the speed (pixel per seconds):

+	smartScroll(seleniumDriver, distancePerSecond=1000)

+You can give a function which say if the scroll have to stop:

+	def stopFunct(driver,
+                 totalDistance=None,
+                 minScrollTopReached=None,
+                 maxScrollBottomReached=None):
+       # Here you can test if an element exists:
+       soup = BeautifulSoup(driver.page_source)
+       element = soup.select_one("#target")
+       if element is not None:
+       		return True # WE STIO
+       	return False

+    smartScroll(seleniumDriver, stopFunct=stopFunct)

+You can say to scroll down top:

+	smartScroll(seleniumDriver, down=False)

+You can set a timeout in second if you don't want to be blocked:

+	smartScroll(seleniumDriver, timeout=200)

+## Function `getPageInfos`

+This function take a driver and return (scrollTop, scrollBottom, windowHeight, documentHeight)

-## Function `scroll()`
+## Function `scrollTo(driver, element, *args, **kwargs)`

-Usage:

-    scroll(seleniumDriver, distance=1000)

-This function use the class Scroller, you can use Scroller class args in the scroll function:
+This function scroll to a Selenium element, you can give smartScroll args with *args, **kwargs

-    scroll(driver, stopFunct=myStopFunct, dataDirectory="/MY_DATA_DIR", fast=True)

-## Class `Scroller`

-This class generate human scroll data.
-See parameters for more informations.

-    for current in Scroller():
-        print(current)